iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 4 reviews"/>
 </p>

+> Was working fine.
+The new app however just crashes when I go to the track packages tab which was the the main reason I used the app<br> :date: __2021-06-10 16:28:17__

 > Seems good for UK postage and would like it to extend to be able to buy stamps for overseas delivery<br> :date: __2021-06-04 16:33:04__